ClimateCompatibleGrowth/CORE-WESM/README.rst

     A COunty-REsolved Whole Energy System Model (CORE-WESM) for Kenya.

 This repository contains the data, code, and documentation of CORE-WESM.
-It is a county-resolved version of the national `OSeMOSYS-Kenya <https://github.com/ClimateCompatibleGrowth/osemosys_kenya>`_ model.
+CORE-WESM is a county-resolved version of the national `OSeMOSYS-Kenya <https://github.com/ClimateCompatibleGrowth/osemosys_kenya>`_ model.

 The documentation is also hosted on `ReadTheDocs <https://CORE-WESM.readthedocs.io/en/latest>`_.